 Respectful Terminology Recommended

-for Discussion of Human Remains and Funerary Objects in Archaeological Compliance
+for Discussion of Human Remains and Funerary Objects

 The Arizona State Museum is responsible for administering the Arizona Antiquities Act (AAA), A.R.S. §41-1531 and A.R.S. §41-841 et seq., and the statutes that provide for the respectful treatment and disposition of human remains and specific classes of cultural items encountered on state and private lands, A.R.S. §41-844 and A.R.S. §41-865, respectively.
 Pursuant to these statutes, one of ASM's core responsibilities is to ensure that human remains and other protected cultural items are treated with respect and dignity from the moment of encounter to repatriation.
 The Rules Implementing the Arizona Antiquities Act define “respectful treatment” and provide structure and guidelines for discovery situations to ensure that remains are cared for appropriately upon their encounter or disturbance.
 Burial Discovery Agreements provide further detail on legally required and culturally appropriate protocols for situations involving disturbances of human remains.